Contextual Bandits with Cross-learning: Regret in contextual bandits

 Now consider the best strategy $\pi_{\post}$ in hindsight.
-Since each context only appears once, and since there is always an arm with reward $1$, for any context and any time, $\pi_{\post}$ will receive total reward $T$.
-On the other hand, since each $r_{i,t}$ is completely independent of the rewards from previous rounds, the maximum expected reward any learning algorithm can guarantee is $T/2$.
-It follows that any algorithm $\cal A$ must have $\Reg_{\post}(\cal A)$ at least $T/2$. \Halmos\end{proof}
+Since each context only appears once with high probability, and since there is always an arm with reward $1$, for any context and any time, $\pi_{\post}$ will receive total reward $T$ as $C$ goes to $\infty$.
+To see this, let $B$ the event that all contexts are distinct, i.e., $\left|\{t \in [T] : c_t = c\} \right | \le 1 $ for all $c \in C$.
+The expected performance of best stationary policy $\pi_{\post}$ can be lower bounded as follows

-On the other hand, in many settings, the strategies $\pi_{\post}$ and $\pi_{\ante}$ agree with high probability, and therefore the two notions of regret $\Reg_{\ante}(\cal A)$ and $\Reg_{\post}(\cal A)$ are similar in expectation.
-For example, this occurs when each context occurs often enough.